 Wisteria is a deciduous, twining climbing plant which will flower for several weeks and many varieties carry a lovely scent.
 A Wisteria in bloom is a magnificent sight with long, trailing scented blooms which are either blue, purple, pink or white.
-Ideally, Wisteria is best suited to and traditionally grown up a south facing wall.
+Ideally, Wisteria is grown up a south facing wall.
 Wisteria rewards well, a beautiful climber flowering between April and June.

 Wisteria needs to be pruned twice a year, (summer and Winter) to ensure it flowers consistently each year.
 As the Wisteria matures it grows further up the wall, ladders are needed for pruning which does make it high maintenance and definitely a red wheelbarrow plant.
 Wisteria is vigorous and although it can be pruned to keep in size, it still needs a large space.
 It may sound obvious, Wisteria is best planted in the right place from the outset.
 This is because it forms very strong, woody roots and is hard to remove once established.